soyuka/explorer/doc/Plugins.md

 })
 ```

-You can also get a synchronous value from the job:
+You can also get a get a resulting value from the job:

 ```javascript
 //job.js